 Home to a large number of UA alums, Cleveland, Ohio is by far the most attractive city for these former students.
 UA alumni seeking the highest salaries end up in Mentor, Ohio, which offers a median salary of $108K.
 University of Akron Main Campus grads are so loyal to Akron that a sizable number choose to stay after graduating, despite median salary there ranking lowest among popular cities (approximately $50K).
 Graduates of UA also relocate to Elyria, Ohio, which is not far away, and Pittsburgh, Pa.

 A Bachelor of Science in Mechanical Engineering (ME) earns UA students the most money after college (an average about $90K per year).
 Ranking last in the compensation department are those holding a B.A. in Bachelor of Arts (BA) — their annual income amounts to $38K on average.

 Many UA grads have knowledge of Project Management, with just under one in five alumni using this program on the clock.
 For former Zips, proficiency in Marketing Communications warrants a paycheck that is 12 percent more than other alumni salaries.
 In addition, those who are savvy in Microsoft Excel, Data Analysis, and Engineering Design are also considered highly skilled.

 Benefits and Perks

-Cleveland State University grads report the most similar salaries to UA alums, earning around $57K on average.
+Alumni of Cleveland State University pick up average paychecks of $56K, which is closest to the amount made by UA grads among similar schools.
 Bowling Green State University-Main Campus, Wright State University-Main Campus, and Ball State University are also similar to UA.